CAFOD Lent 2018 Appeal: Watch how Marian will transform your Lent donation

 Donate during Lent; work with your sisters and brothers living in poverty

 This is the reality for millions of the world’s poorest people who make a living from the land.
-Florence was like this.
+Marian was like this.

 This is the beauty of long-term aid that you help to make happen: it gives people the dignity to give their children and their children’s children a future.